lobsang/medialib-server/README.md

 * Clean separation between player clients and the library which stores all the media meta data.
 * The player client must be agnostic of physical location of media.
 It does not matter if media is stored on my local hard drive or within the cloud.

+There are also the following personal objectives:

-* Gather some experience with RESTful API design.
+* To gather some experience with RESTful API design.
-* Gather some experience with server side JavaScript, in particular with respect to writing asynchronous code following the node.js paradigm.
+* To gather some experience with server side JavaScript, in particular with respect to writing asynchronous code following the node.js paradigm.
-* Gather some experience with developing a modern web application.
+* To gather some experience with developing a modern web application.

 ### Central Concepts ###

-``Library``: The library which is responsible for storing media meta data.
-Right now it is using couchdb for storage.
-The storage mechanism should also remain pluggable (unless that turns out to be too academic a premise).
+``Library``: The library encapsulates the whole domain of cataloging and storing media meta data.
+It is used by the service on top (which in turn provides the REST interface).
+Where the service talks about resources the library internally deals with entities.
+Right now it is using couchdb for storage of those entities.
+The storage mechanism should also remain pluggable.

 ``Service``: The service on top of the library which exposes access to media meta data in a restful manner.
-The service also provides an API for streaming media.
-From the point of view of the client wanting to play media, the service is the facade in front of the physical media source (local hard disk, cloud, etc.).
+The client uses this service to browse and search the contents within the library.
+It can also chose to play media using this service.
+To that end this service provides an uniform interface for streaming media.
+It abstracts from the physical media source (local hard disk, cloud, etc.).
+Handlers for server-side access to media must be pluggable.

 ``Client (Player)``: The player uses the medialib service in order to browse/search media meta data as well as for streaming media.